David B. BehenDTMB Director and Michigan CIO

-As the state's chief information officer, David B. Behen plays a critical role in leading development of information technology resources to meet the growing needs of Michigan’s citizens.
+As the state’s CIO, David B. Behen plays a critical role in leading development of IT resources to meet the growing needs of Michigan’s citizens.
 As director of DTMB, he leads efforts to provide the full range of information technology and communications, facility management, financial, procurement, fleet and retirement services, among others.

 “Today’s technology provides us with tools to reinvent government,” Behen said.
 “The growth of online resources provides our citizens and businesses with the 24/7 service they have come to expect.”

-In his role as CIO, Behen holds a seat on Governor Rick Snyder's Cabinet, advising the governor on technology investments and implementing innovative IT programs to enhance and expand customer service.
-As an executive in the Department of Technology, Management and Budget, he leads efforts to provide the full range of information technology and communications services to Michigan's citizens and businesses as well as 17 state agencies with 47,000 state employees.
-Michigan offers a full range of technology resources - from traditional desktop computers used by the state's workers to a law enforcement communications network that criss-crosses both peninsulas to mobile applications that allow tourists to reserve campground spots or purchase fishing licenses.
-Behen is leading a multiyear IT assessment and alignment process that will shape DTMB's path to the future.
-This process will develop Michigan's portfolio of high-impact, innovative, market-competitive IT services that focus on customer service and citizen engagement.
+Michigan offers a full range of technology resources - from traditional desktop computers used by the state’s workers to a law enforcement communications network that criss-crosses both peninsulas to mobile applications that allow tourists to reserve campground spots or purchase fishing licenses.
+Behen is leading a multiyear IT assessment and alignment process that will develop Michigan’s portfolio of high-impact, innovative, market-competitive IT services.

-Before joining the State of Michigan in 2013, Behen worked as CIO and deputy administrator of Washtenaw County.
+Before joining the State of Michigan, Behen worked as CIO and deputy administrator of Washtenaw County.
 He also cofounded a software company and served as a vice president and CIO of its parent corporation.